 Invoca first previewed its Google Analytics 4 (GA4) integration at fall 2021 Invoca Summit conference.
 Derek Tucker, Measurement Lead at Google, spoke at Summit and detailed the benefits for mutual customers.
 “Google Analytics 4 is an amazing tool when it comes to tying behaviors together across mobile, desktop, and app experiences for a more complete analysis across platforms,” Tucker said during his presentation.

 “When you can segment and categorize calls with conversation intelligence and bring that to Google Analytics 4, you’ll be able to uncover the high-value online actions that lead to the sales calls you really want to drive.
 GA4 makes that easy with tools like Predictive Audiences that it builds automatically to identify users that are more likely to generate the outcomes you’re interested in.”
-You can watch his full presentation on-demand here.

 The big GA4 news is that users can track app activity alongside web tracking, allowing a more complete and unified view of the consumer journey.
 That’s a pretty big deal.
 Consumers are turning to mobile apps at increasing rates and mobile apps are expected to generate $935 billion by 2023.
 That means GA4 is going to eliminate the blind spot for app traffic and activity, making your marketing data significantly more accurate.
 That attribution accuracy will result in less wasted spend and much more accurate customer segments.